 This almost 30-year evolution of working with modular systems at Volkswagen is a great example of focus and long-term commitment to this strategy.
 By continuously improving on the execution, excellence has been reached.

 In my next blog I will move beyond the idea of good, balanced module systems into how they can be leveraged across multiple product platforms to generate even greater profitability.
 I will continue with the same example company who started with independent module systems and transitioned to ones that are broadly shared.
-You can read it here: A Product Architecture is a System of Modular Systems
+You can read it here: A High-Level Modular System With Multiple Product Architectures

 If you are interested to read more on this topic I suggest that you check out this blog Accelerate Agility, Flexibility and Efficiency with Modular Design, where we compare traditional product design with modular design.
 Or download our 5 step guide to create a Modular product Architecture below.